LCC-CIT/CS233JS-CourseMaterials/Labs/Lab02-ES6Features/Lab02-Instructions-ES6Features.md

     - Upload a zip file containing the completed files for parts 1 and 2.
       - Or put a link to a GitHub repository with your code in the online text (optional).

-    - Upload the code review from your lab partner with the "production" column filled with out by you.
+    - Upload the code review from your lab partner with the "production" column filled out by you.
     - Put the citstudent URL for your web app in the online text.